SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/eset_protect.md

 Only events from the following log categories are being exported to Syslog server: Detection, Firewall, HIPS, Audit and ESET Inspect.

+### Prerequisites

+An internal syslog concentrator is required to collect and forward events to Sekoia.io.

+### Enable syslog forwarding
 To enable Syslog server in ESET Protect, follow the steps below:

 1. In admin console go to `More` > `Settings`.